 If you own the property in unequal shares, the income from it can be apportioned based on those shares and taxed on that basis.
 You would need to demonstrate and provide proof that you are entitled to receive income generated from the property in unequal shares rather than split 50:50.

-To notify HM Revenue and Customs (HMRC), you should complete the declaration of beneficial interests in joint property and income form.
+To notify HM Revenue and Customs (HMRC), you should complete a declaration of beneficial interests in joint property and income (form 17).

 Helen and Simon are married and own a property which they let out.
 Helen owns 75% of the property and is entitled to 75% of the income and Simon owns 25% and is entitled to the remaining income.

 Assuming the profit from letting the property was £6,000, in the absence of a declaration, each would be taxed on £3,000 (that is, 50:50).